lassestahnke/CM2003_DL_Medical_Images/project/readme.md

 </figure>

 ## Experiments
 ### Setting Up The Baseline U-Net
 First, we set up a baseline U-Net with slight modifications to the original U-Net paper.
-(i.e. batch normalization, dropout, padding: same) This model was used to compare the results against to and as a starting point for the following experiments.
+(i.e. batch normalization, spatial dropout, padding: same) This model was used to compare the results against to and as a starting point for the following experiments.

 The hyperparameters were determined using a grid search.
 Following hyperparameters were included in the grid search: